As amended and approved October 2014

 Section 1: Nominating Committee

 The Nominating Committee is composed of the immediate past chair, who shall serve as chair of the Nominating Committee, the vice chair, and one other voting member appointed by the Nominating Committee chair, with consideration to geographic representation.
 The Nominating Committee shall solicit nominations from voting members for the office of secretary and secure a candidate.
-The Nominating Committee shall inform the LRL Executive Committee of their proposed slate prior to April 30 of each year.
+The Nominating Committee shall inform the LRL Executive Committee of their proposed candidate prior to April 30 of each year.

 Section 2: Voting and Elections